ACES$ Alabama caregiver hugging a teen boy with developmental disabilities

 The staff is absolutely amazing.
 They always lift up your confidence.
 And I couldn’t be more happy to be here.

-Carly Joy, TSC Student
+Carly Joy, TSC Participant

-Carly Joy, TSC Student
+Carly Joy, TSC Participant

 I love MyCIL’s TSC because it’s a place I can naturally come to and learn the skills that I’m sort of iffy with.
 And I can learn how to be independent.

-Leah, TSC Student
+Leah, TSC Participant

-Leah, TSC Student
+Leah, TSC Participant

 The facilitators are really awesome here.
 They’re really nice.
 Just give it a try.
 They treat everybody like their own.
 Everyone is included.

-Kyle, TSC Student
+Kyle, TSC Participant

-Kyle, TSC Student
+Kyle, TSC Participant

 MyCIL’s TSC helps me be more independent, so I could live on my own after graduation.

-Madison, TSC Student
+Madison, TSC Participant

-Madison, TSC Student
+Madison, TSC Participant

 ACES$ Online